Europe moves to restore funding to Greece after bailout vote

 Klaus Regling, head of the euro zone's bailout fund, said he expects it to contribute 50 billion euros to the third bailout.

-The rest would come from 16 billion euros in remaining undisbursed IMF funds, once Athens has cleared the arrears, as well as privatization receipts and possible limited borrowing on financial markets near the end of the three-year program.
+The rest would come from 16 billion euros in remaining undisbursed IMF funds, once Athens has cleared the arrears, as well as privatisation receipts and possible limited borrowing on financial markets near the end of the three-year programme.

 (Additional reporting by John O'Donnell in Frankfurt, Jan Strupczewski in Brussels, Padraic Halpin in Dublin, Caroline Copley in Berlin; Michele Kambas in Athens; Writing by Paul Taylor and James Mackenzie; Editing by Peter Graff, Toni Reinhold)